Digital holographic imaging for free surfaces of superfluid helium: Discussion and Conclusion

 The dispersion relation is inherently nonlinear due to the finite thickness (or height) of the superfluid layer.
 However, for wavelengths much longer than $h_0$, i.e., at sufficiently low frequencies, wave propagation occurs in the so-called shallow-water limit, where the dispersion relation becomes linear, $\omega_{mn} = ck_{mn}$, with $c = \sqrt{gh_0}$ denoting the constant wave propagation speed.
 Such nondispersive and minimally damped shallow-water waves in superfluid helium constitute a valuable platform for realising analogue gravity systems~\cite{schutzhold2002} and for testing predictions of quantum field theory, such as the analogue version of the Unruh effect~\cite{Bunney2024-wv}, thereby bridging concepts from condensed matter and high-energy physics.

 In the dataset presented in Fig.~\ref{fig:results-wet}, we find $c = (456 \pm 22)~\mathrm{mm/s}$, but the linear approximation breaks down below the lowest-frequency mode detected (cf. Fig.~\ref{fig:results-wet}d).
 In superfluid films, however, the propagation speed is significantly reduced.
 In the example shown in Fig.~\ref{fig:results-dry}, we measure $c = (75 \pm 2)~\mathrm{mm/s}$, which effectively extends the shallow-water regime to higher frequencies.
 This extent is illustrated in Fig.~\ref{fig:results-dry}e by the orange-shaded region: the shallow-water approximation holds below this band, and we successfully resolved modes that fall within this range.
-Conversely, at frequencies above the shaded region, the waves are governed by deep-water dynamics, where the fluid thickness becomes negligible ($\tanh(h_0k) \approx 1$ for all $k$), and the dispersion relation is determined by the combined effects of gravity and surface tension.
-The orange region marks, in fact, the crossover between these two limits, where neither approximation is sufficient.
-In this intermediate regime, the full dispersion relation~\eqref{eq:disp} must be used.
-We define the boundaries of this crossover as the frequency range where the shallow- and deep-water approximations deviate by more than $10\%$ from the full expression.
+Conversely, at frequencies above the shaded region, the waves are governed by deep-water dynamics, where the dependence on the fluid thickness becomes negligible ($\tanh(h_0k) \approx 1$ for all $k$), and the dispersion relation is determined by the combined effects of gravity and surface tension.
+The orange region marks, in fact, the crossover between these two limits, where neither approximation is sufficient, and the full dispersion relation~\eqref{eq:disp} must be used.
+We define the boundaries of this intermediate regime as the frequency range where the shallow- and deep-water approximations deviate by more than $10\%$ from the full expression.

+Besides dispersion, another relevant effect influencing wave dynamics is nonlinearity.
+For the shallow-water waves in cylindrical geometry, this is quantified by the Ursell number \cite{ursell1953}, $\mathrm{Ur} = h_{mn}\lambda_{mn}^2/h_0^3$, where $h_{mn}$ denotes the amplitude of the Bessel mode $(m,n)$, $\lambda_{mn}$ is its wavelength, and $h_0$ is the fluid depth at rest.
+For the wet system, we obtain the upper estimate of $\mathrm{Ur}$ by considering the longest-wavelength $(1,0)$ mode, with $\lambda_{1,0} = 92$~mm, and $h_{1,0} \approx 50~\mathrm{\mu m}$ estimated from Fig.~\ref{fig:scheme-wet}f.
+For $h_0 = 20$~mm, we obtain $\mathrm{Ur} = 0.05$, indicating that all low-frequency modes discussed in Sec.~\ref{ssec:results-wet} are well described by linear theory, valid for $\mathrm{Ur} \ll 1$.

+For the dry system, using $h_{1,0} = 1~\mathrm{\mu m}$ (Fig.~\ref{fig:scheme-dry}d), $\lambda_{1,0} = 17$~mm, and $h_0 = 578~\mathrm{\mu m}$, the Ursell number is $\mathrm{Ur} = 1.5$, suggesting weak nonlinearity.
+However, the spectral decomposition in Fig.~\ref{fig:results-dry}c shows that the analysed modes typically oscillate with amplitudes about 100 times smaller than the estimated wave amplitude, placing the considered wave modes to the linear regime.